randhid/axidraw/README.md

 # axidraw

 This module interfaces with an Evil Mad Scientist Eggbot Axidraw plotter.
-It implements the machine as a mosular Viam Gantry.
+It implements the machine as a modular Viam Gantry.

 ## Connecting

 This module communicated to the gantry using a USB serial connection.
 The axidraw python API is imported to communicate with the device.
-Connect the eggbot stepper driver through a USB cable to any computer or board (such as the rasberry pi) running a viam server and configure the module to control it.
+Connect the eggbot stepper driver through a USB cable to any computer or board (such as the raspberry pi) running a viam server and configure the module to control it.

 ## Configuration